no-go/Attiny85Watch/README.md

 # done

- -  set to 1Mhz to save power (ok)
+ -  set to 1Mhz to save power
- -  set hours/minutes (ok)
+ -  set hours/minutes (hours Button 1, minutes Button1 + 2)
- -  switch LED on/off (short <1sec press toggles LED)
+ -  switch LED on/off (long press Button 2)
- -  button on / automatic off (ok)
+ -  button on / automatic off
- -  power in mV (ok)
+ -  power in % extrem values in mV
+ -  test about time accurency (need 148ms for 250ms - that is strange)
+ -  test lipo life time (tested for 9h)

-# to do
+# future steps

  -  power bar
- -  test about time accurency
- -  test lipo life time

-# future steps

  -  big and flapping numbers
  -  nice circuit / more details
  -  programming how-to